mpg-age-bioinformatics/draco_pipelines/README.md

 This folder contains the files required to install the software for the pipelines here presented.

-`software.sh` a bash script to install all required software
+`software.sh` a bash script for installation of all required software

-`newmod.sh` required by *software.sh* this scripts generates the module files for each installed software.
+`newmod.sh` required by *software.sh* this script generates the module files for each installed software.

 `bash_profile` an example of a `.bash_profile`